ubercj/four-twenty-seven/README.md

 # FourTwentySeven, a mock up of the FiveThirtyEight website layout

-See the site live [here](https://ubercj.github.io/four-twenty-seven/).
+See the site live [here](https://ubercj.github.io/four-twenty-seven/), compare it to [FiveThirtyEight's website](https://fivethirtyeight.com/).
+And use responsive mode to check it out on different screen sizes!

 This is part of the final project for the CSS portion of The Odin Project's full-stack web development curriculum.
 Read more about the project [here](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/html-and-css/lessons/design-your-own-grid-based-framework).